smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 - **F7=DspSrc**: This function key works only for Step records that refer to an external source library/file(member) instead of using the Command field on the step record itself.
 The contents of the external source member will be displayed, using one of the IBM i source file member display tools that are available on a user's system.
 - **F8=DynVar**: Requests a list of available Dynamic Variable token names, when used from the fields Compare Reference, Compare Data or Command.
 - **F9=Evt Cmds**: From the Command field, this function key requests a list of valid OpCon external event commands.
 SMA recommends selecting the CPYTOMSGIN general command, since that selection will be followed by another window that offers a useful list of external event command templates that may be selected to help properly format the OpCon Event command.
-- **F10=$VAR**: From the fields Compare Reference, Compare Data, and Command, this function key presents a pop-up list showing the supported $-Variable tokens that can be selected for insertion into the field.
+- **F10=$VAR**: From the fields Compare Reference, Compare Data, and Command, this function key presents a pop-up list showing the supported $-System Variable tokens that can be selected for insertion into the field.
 Refer to the list of supported $VAR values, below.
 - **F12=Cancel**: Returns to the list display without updating the master file.
 - **F13=Full CMD**: This function key causes a program branch to a separate display that is dedicated to managing the entire Command line, supporting up to the maximum of 1024 characters.
 (For commands requiring a longer character string, use an external Source File, Library and Member.)
 In Change and Copy modes, if the Command string is already longer than the partial field shown on the primary Step record display, then the primary display field is protected and function key F13 must be used to maintain the longer, full Command string.